 What is ovarian ablation?

-Ovarian ablation may temporarily or permanently shut down your ovaries, depending on the particular technique your doctor recommends.
-If your doctor removes your ovaries or permanently shuts down ovarian production, you will enter menopause and stop having reproductive functions.
+Ovarian ablation may temporarily or permanently shut down your ovaries, depending on the technique your doctor recommends.
+If your doctor removes your ovaries or permanently shuts down ovarian production with radiation, you will enter menopause and stop having reproductive functions.
 This means you will no longer have a menstrual period or be able to get pregnant.

 Types of ovarian ablation